Determining your profit

 - Bad debts (a loss to the business that is classified as an expense because the debt cannot be collected)

-- Professional assistance (accountant, attorney, information technology specialist, etc.)
+- Professional assistance (accountant, lawyer, information technology specialist, etc.)

 Understanding your expenses is the first step toward controlling them and increasing your profit.
 After you have calculated your expenses, subtract the total amount from your total revenue and that figure is the profit your business made during the period you studied.